 Over the course of 12 months, graduates are provided with in house and on demand webinars covering the areas of:

-New graduates start seeing their clients on week 3, with a baseline case load of 12 clients a week, spread out at 3 clients a day for 4 days a week.
-The soft goal is an increase of 1 client per week implemented every 4 weeks until 16 clients are achieved.
-From there, the increase of 1 client per week occur every 6 weeks until 20 clients are achieved, which is the maximum for any staff member.
+From this point, the goal is an increase of 1 client per week every 4 weeks until the new graduate is seeing 16 clients per week.
+From there, the increase of 1 client per week occur every 6 weeks until 20 clients are being seen, which is the maximum for any staff member.

 At the rate specified above, graduates will achieve the full capacity over the course of 43 weeks, approximately 9.5 months.
 These targets are designed to allow the new graduate the time and space to understand their clients needs, find and fill any gaps of knowledge while also providing high quality service to the client.

-Prior to the target time approaching, Jibber Jabber Allied Health’s management will work with the new graduate to ensure they are ready prior to the increase.
+Prior to the target time approaching, the new graduate and their mentor will work with the new graduate to ensure they are ready prior to the increase.
 This ensures any extra support that is needed is provided.
 Any part time graduates will have the total number of clients scaled proportionally to their part time hours.

 We accept applications from graduates and final year students all year around.
-To apply, please head to our Graduate Program job posting at Indeed and complete the application process.
+To apply, please head to our Graduate Program job posting Google Form and complete the application process.

 Intake to the graduate program is limited to availability.